guky-dhl/adverity-homework/README.md

     * Build jar by gradle and ShodowJar plugin
     * Build docker image from [Dockerfile](https://github.com/guky-dhl/adverity-homework/blob/master/Dockerfile)
     and push image to docker hub
-    * Import docker image to open shift with an automatic rollout to nodes on new images(atm single node)
+    * Import docker image to open shift with an automatic rollout to nodes(atm single node) on new images(Open shift image stream)

+### Limitations/ place to improve:
+* Currently, filters concatenated by AND would be nice to have OR (Wrap in `And` and `Or` structures on parsing like Calculated field )
+It was not done since solution already covers use requests, and I'm trying to follow [YAGNI](https://martinfowler.com/bliki/Yagni.html) principles
+* Analyze data usage and create data index(Collect statistic on usage and make most effective indexes)
+* Liveness, Readiness and Startup probes for CD process since now it will be marked as successful even application didn't start up
+* More test(different dimensions, filters and group by combinations) since code paid high tax of abstraction to be flexible

 ## Api description
 Api is based on single endpoint ```POST /marketing-data ```